Score Attack: A Lower Bound Technique for Optimal Differentially Private Learning: The Generalized Linear Model

 using an i.i.d. sample $\bm Z = \{\bm z_i\}_{i \in [n]} = \{(y_i, \bm x_i)\}_{i \in [n]}$ drawn from the model \eqref{eq: glm definition}.
 The functional form of the model, including the partition function $\psi$ and the normalizing factor $h$, is assumed to be fixed and known; the sole parameter of interest is the vector $\bbeta$.

-In Section \ref{sec: non-sparse glm lower bound}, we prove a minimax risk lower bound applying the score attack method to the generalized linear model.
-The lower bound is then shown to be sharp up to a logarithmic factor, via a noisy gradient descent algorithm for estimating $\bbeta$ in Section \ref{sec: non-sparse glm upper bound}.
+In Section \ref{sec: non-sparse glm lower bound}, we establish a minimax risk lower bound for the generalized linear model by applying the score attack method.
+This lower bound is shown to be tight up to a logarithmic factor through a noisy gradient descent algorithm for estimating $\bbeta$, presented in Section \ref{sec: non-sparse glm upper bound}.